 Although the SAT and ACT are more similar now than they ever have been, there are a few major differences worth noting.
 If you would like to review the differences, check out this detailed article on Prep Scholar.
 Some students are able to identify their stronger test by simply examining these differences.

 Step 2: Take a diagnostic SAT and ACT

 This is the most important step, because you won’t know which test you’ll do better on unless you take them both.
-While some students opt to take an official SAT and ACT, I personally find it more effective to take the unofficial diagnostic versions.
-You’ll pay less, get your scores more quickly, and won’t have report scores you aren’t proud of once you apply to colleges.
+While some students opt to take an official SAT and ACT, I find it more effective to take the unofficial diagnostic versions.
+You’ll pay less, get your scores more quickly, and won’t have to report the scores when you apply to colleges.

 Here are 4 options for taking diagnostics tests:

 - Through On My Way Consulting.
-Students signed up for our Comprehensive Program can take a full-length diagnostic SAT and ACT, completely free, in the comfort of their own home.
+Students signed up for our Comprehensive Program or DIY Program can take a full-length diagnostic SAT and ACT through ArborBridge, completely free, in the comfort of their own home.
 Following the test, the student will receive a detailed score report, analysis of strengths and weaknesses, and a recommendation for which test to focus on.

 - With your test prep company or tutor.
 All good test prep should begin with full length practice tests.
 If you’ve already picked a tutor or test prep class, ask if they offer diagnostic tests – most do.
 If you don’t plan to hire a tutor or take a prep class, ask around for local companies which offer the diagnostics with no signup obligation.

 - Applerouth Online Mock Tests.
-The online test prep company Applerouth offers timed, proctored diagnostics tests, for only $15.
+The online test prep company Applerouth offers timed, proctored diagnostics tests, at a very low cost.
 You can take the full-length tests in the comfort of your own home, and have them scored and analyzed by the professionals.

-NOTE: If you have taken the 11th grade PSAT at school, you can use this as your diagnostic SAT.
-Some schools also now offer the PACT, which can take the place of a diagnostic ACT.
+NOTE: If you have taken the 11th grade PSAT or PACT at school, you can use these as your diagnostics.

 Step 3: Pick your test